xz76/R21/README.md

 The main functions are `patp()` and `patp_test()`.
 Both functions are beta version.

 ### Dependencies
-The functions require the R packages `mstate` and `Rfast` to be installed.
+The functions require the R packages `mstate` and `Rfast` to be installed and loaded.

 ### Input data
 The input data need to be a dataframe in the long format required by the `mstate` package.
 The dataframe should contain the variables